techgnosis/tanzu-gitops/README.md

 * Add Tekton pipelines
 * Combine spring-petclinic and product-api into the same cluster called `diy`.
 Use some RBAC to make it work.
 Apply it with TMC.
 * Add a pipeline to get test-app into TAS
-* Learn how to use NSX-T so I don't have to set my ingress controller to `hostNetwork: true` in order to use port 443
+* Learn how to use NSX-T so I don't have to set my ingress controller to `hostNetwork: true` in order to use port 443, and so I can have HA control plane since I can't make A records with multiple IPs
 * When using OIDC for K8s auth, how do you provide a username and password to `tkgi get-credentials` for use with Concourse?
 Otherwise I get a password prompt when using OIDC.
 It seems its an environment variable.